Operation Strike: Aftermath

-Of the high ranking Axis generals, Messe, Von Arnim and Von Vearst were taken into captivity.
-Messe was held at Wilton Park Estate in England until September following the Italian Armistice and was made chief of staff of the Italian Co-Belligerent Army by the Allies.
-Von Arnim and Gustav von Vaerst were sent to Britain where they were held and interrogated at Trent Park.
-Von Arnim ended up at Latimer House where he was bugged in conservation with fellow captured German generals.
-Von Vaerst and Von Arnim were later sent to the United States to Camp Clinton and were released in 1947.
+Such was the scale of defeat that Joseph Goebbels wrote that the end in Tunisia was on the same scale as the defeat in the Battle of Stalingrad and Germans coined the term 'Tunisgrad'.
+Of the Axis generals, Messe, Arnim and Vearst were taken into captivity.
+Messe was held at Wilton Park Estate in England until September when, following the Italian Armistice, the Allies made him chief of staff of the Italian Co-Belligerent Army.
+Arnim and Vaerst were sent to Britain where they were held and interrogated at Trent Park.
+Arnim ended up at Latimer House where he was bugged in conservation with fellow captured German generals.
+Vaerst and Arnim were later sent to the United States to Camp Clinton and were released in 1947.

-For the allies the losses were light, during Operations Vulcan and Strike, they had lost 45 bombers and 110 fighters.
-The RAF lost 12 bombers and 47 fighters and the USAAF lost 32 bombers and 63 fighters.
-The French lost 1 bomber.
-On 15 May the Allied 18th Army Group was disbanded, and a victory march was held in Tunis on 20 May.
-Units of the First and Eighth Armies and representative detachments of British, American and French forces marched past, with bands playing.
+For the Allies casualties were light during Operations Vulcan and Strike, they lost 45 bombers and 110 fighters.
+The RAF lost 12 bombers and 47 fighters and the USAAF lost 32 bombers and 63 fighters and the French lost 1 bomber.
+On 15 May the Allied 18th Army Group was disbanded and a victory march was held in Tunis on 20 May.
+Units of the First Army and the Eighth Army and representative detachments of British, American and French forces marched past, with bands playing.
 Generals Eisenhower, Alexander and Giraud took the salute.
 With North Africa in Allied hands, plans quickly turned to the invasion of Sicily which took place July 1943 and the Italian campaign that began two months later.